This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How To Make Bokashi Compost With Food Waste?

-Up to now, we’ve paid a lot of attention to the EM part of Bokashi Composting.
+Up to now, we’ve paid much attention to the EM part of Bokashi Composting.
 It is because EM is the magic juice.
 But EM is just a microorganism-rich liquid that can be used to inoculate bulking agents that will better (and more economically) spread the effective microorganisms.
 The bulking agents are usually carbon-based, but you can also use EM on cat litter to control odors and bacteria.

 Depending on your personality type, you may wish to purchase Bokashi bran, or you may want to make your own.
 Making your own Bokashi Bran Is uncomplicated and economical.